 FY2026 ABPP - Battlefield Land Acquisition Grant

-This program provides financial assistance to state and local governments, tribal entities, and nonprofit organizations for acquiring and preserving historically significant battlefield lands from the Revolutionary War, War of 1812, and Civil War.
+This grant provides funding to state and local governments, tribal entities, and nonprofit organizations to acquire and protect historically significant battlefield lands from the Revolutionary War, War of 1812, and Civil War.

 Award Range